ruxicl/register-machines-simulator/README.md

 Command-line flag -t prints a trace of the execution of the RM.

 ## RM Programs
-- square.r is a RM program that computes the square of a number nbsp;_Note_: It expects to find its input in register 0 and will leave the result in register 0.
+- **square.r** is a RM program that computes the square of a number

+    &nbsp;_Note_: It expects to find its input in register 0 and will leave the result in register 0.
+-

 ## To do's